rizkynovyantika/rizkynovyantika.github.io/content/post/analysis-factors-of-affect-waiting-time-to-get-a-job-with-binary-logistic-regression-method-using-R.md

 prev: ""
 ---

-# Analysis of Factors Affecting Waiting Time Getting Jobs With Binary Logistic Regression Methods Using R
+# Analysis Factors of Affect Waiting Time to Get a Job with Binary Logistic Regression Method Using R

-With the same case as before, I write article about "Public Suggest: How to Get Job" and now I want to know what variable that significantly affects waiting time getting a job with Binary Logistic Regression Application Using R.
+With the same case as before, I write article about "Public Suggest: How to Get Job" and now I want to know what variable that significantly affects waiting time getting a job with Binary Logistic Regression Method Using R.

 Dengan kasus yang sama seperti sebelumnya, saya menulis artikel tentang "Public Suggest: How to Get Job" dan sekarang saya ingin mengetahui variabel apa yang secara signifikan mempengaruhi waktu tunggu mendapatkan pekerjaan dengan metode Regresi Logistik Biner Menggunakan R.